infracost/docs/docs/features/usage_based_resources.md

 #### Fetch from CloudWatch

-As of Infracost CLI `v0.9.8`, we're experimenting with fetching the following usage file values from CloudWatch or other cloud APIs when `--sync-usage-file` is used (falling back to using 0).
+We're experimenting with fetching the following usage file values from CloudWatch or other cloud APIs when `--sync-usage-file` is used (falling back to using 0).
 This enables you to quickly see what the last 30-day usage for those resources have been and adjust if needed.
+This functionality uses the AWS credentials from the default AWS credential provider chain.
+To set or override these use the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environmment variables.

 If the CLI can fetch the following values from CloudWatch, it will overwrite them in the usage file.
 - `aws_dynamodb_table`: `storage_gb`, `monthly_read_request_units` and `monthly_write_request_units`
 - `aws_lambda_function`: `monthly_requests` and `request_duration_ms`
 - `aws_s3_bucket`: